 Students get a foundational knowledge of human development, with a focus on children and adolescents.
 They look at family dynamics and relationship issues as well as courses in research methods.
 Some programs require a thesis.

 Students who complete a master's program in child and family development can work in many fields including daycare centers, social service agencies or in healthcare facilities.
 Anyone wishing to work as a counselor must meet their state's licensing requirements.

-Overview of Online Master of Science in Child and Family Development
+M.S. in Child and Family Development

 Graduate students pursuing this degree online gain the skills needed to serve as advocates for families and children.
 The child and family development degree program trains students to serve children and families in settings, such as daycare programs, juvenile homes or social service agencies.
 Students examine human development, from infancy through adulthood, and learn about the impact of social policy on families.
 Students learn to think critically about ethical issues and current practices affecting the development of children and families.
 Applicants with a bachelor's degree or professionals who are already working in the field are ideal candidates for this online degree program.

 Program Information and Requirements

 Child and family development master's degrees can be completed in two years and require at least 33 credit hours for graduation.
 In most cases, students have the option of completing a thesis or a portfolio showcasing their performance throughout the program.
 Some colleges do not require a thesis due to their focus on providing education to professionals already working in the field of child and family development.